flipstaq/flipstaq/.github/instructions/copilot.instructions.md

 - Do run the projects by yourself, I always keep the projects running using turbo so you don't need to worry.

-ALWYAYS REFER TO DOCS for microservice-specific guidlines and API details.
+ALWYAYS REFER TO DOCS for microservice-specific guidlines and API details. keep in mind to use the custom language provider and not react ii18next